How To Spell The Number 12

 Generative AI and Number Spelling

 As generative AI becomes more prevalent, it's interesting to note how these tools handle numbers.
 Most AI models are trained to follow established style guidelines, and they can accurately spell out numbers when prompted.
-However, users should still review the output to ensure it aligns with the intended style and context.
+Still, users should still review the output to ensure it aligns with the intended style and context.
 AI is a valuable tool, but human oversight remains essential for maintaining accuracy and appropriateness.

 Tips and Expert Advice